lsst-pst/survey_strategy/README.md

-# survey_strategy_call
+# survey_strategy

-A collection of information relevant to the upcoming call for white papers on DD/minisurveys
+A collection of information relevant for survey strategy work.
+Will likely include working drafts for the call for white papers, as well as related useful information.